openpodcast/community/README.md

-# community
+# Open Podcast Community

-Community discussion forum.
-Join us!
+This is our community discussion forum.
+Feel free to ask questions, share ideas, and discuss the future of open podcasting. 🔊✨